cu-mkp/2017-workshop-edition/_texts/p-111r_tl.md

 ## <span class="m">Iron</span> wire

-You have to be provisioned with different thicknesses according to the molds that you want to make, some large like packthread from <span class="ill"></span> & some thin, like the fat cords of a spinet, for small works.
-With it reheated, make clamps to close the molds & make points like needles of various lengths according to your need, to fasten the animal to the mold & hold it subject.
-Needles would not be good for this since your points must be hollow & of the same thickness throughout, except at the point.
-And then you have to make them as long as you have need. <span class="m">Iron</span> wire is harder than that of <span class="m">latten</span>.
+You need to have enough provisions of different thicknesses, according to the molds that you want to make, some large like cord, some <span class="ill"></span> & some thin, like the large cords of a spinet, for small works.
+You make, once reheated, clamps from it to close the molds & the points, like needles of different lengths, according to your need, to pierce the animal to be molded & keep it subjected.
+Needles would not be good for this because it is necessary that their points be empty & of the same thickness throughout, except at the point.
+And then, one must make them as long as you have need of. <span class="m">Iron</span> wire is firmer than that of <span class="m">latten</span>.